skyflowapi/skyflow-js/README.md

 ```
 `Note`:
 - `token` is optional only if it is being used in invokeGateway()

-For a list of acceptable RedactionTypes, see the [section above](#Retrieving-data-from-the-vault).

 The `inputStyles`, `labelStyles` and  `errorTextStyles` parameters accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but only a single variant is available i.e. base.